Cannon: Aircraft use

-During this period autocannons became available and several fighters of the German Luftwaffe and the Imperial Japanese Navy Air Service were fitted with 20 mm cannons.
-They continued to be installed as an adjunct to machine guns rather than as a replacement, as the rate of fire was still too low and the complete installation too heavy.
-There was a some debate in the RAF as to whether the greater number of possible rounds being fired from a machine gun, or a smaller number of explosive rounds from a cannon was preferable.
+During this period autocannons became available, and several fighters of the German Luftwaffe and the Imperial Japanese Navy Air Service were fitted with 20 mm cannons.
+They continued to be installed as an adjunct to machine guns rather than as a replacement, as the rate of fire was too low and each gun was too heavy.
+There was some debate in the RAF as to whether the greater number of possible rounds being fired from a machine gun, or a smaller number of explosive rounds from a cannon was preferable.
 Improvements during the war in regards to rate of fire allowed the cannon to displace the machine gun almost entirely.

-The cannon was more effective against armour so they were increasingly used during the course of World War II, and newer fighters such as the Hawker Tempest usually carried two or four instead of the six .50 Browning machine guns for US aircraft or eight to twelve M1919 Browning machine guns on earlier British aircraft.
+Cannons were more effective than machine-guns against armour, so they came increasingly into use in World War II; newer fighter aircraft such as the Hawker Tempest usually carried two or four instead of the six to twelve machine guns of earlier aircraft.
 The Hispano-Suiza HS.404, Oerlikon 20 mm cannon, MG FF, and their numerous variants became among the most widely used autocannon in the war.
-Cannons, as with machine guns, were either fixed to fire forwards (mounted in the wings, in the nose or fuselage, or in a pannier under either), or mounted in gun turrets on heavier aircraft.
+Aircraft cannons, as with machine guns, were either fixed to fire forwards (mounted in the wings, in the nose or fuselage, or in a pannier under either), typically on manoeuvrable fighters, or mounted movably in manned gun turrets on heavier less agile aircraft such as bombers.
 Both the Germans and Japanese mounted cannons to fire upwards and forwards for use against heavy bombers, with the Germans calling guns so-installed Schräge Musik, derived from a German colloquialism for jazz music—schräg means "off-key".

-Preceding the Vietnam War the high speeds aircraft were attaining and availability of missiles led to a move to omit cannon due to the belief that they would be useless in a dogfight, but combat experience during the Vietnam War showed conclusively that, despite advances in missiles, there was still a need for cannon.
-Nearly all modern fighter aircraft are armed with an autocannon, and they are also commonly found on ground-attack aircraft.
+With the post-war introduction of high-speed jet aircraft and development of air-to-air missiles there was a move to omit cannon, considered useless compared to missiles in a dogfight, but combat experience during the Vietnam War (from 1955) showed conclusively that there was still a need for cannon.
+Nearly all modern fighter aircraft are armed with an autocannon, and they are also commonly fitted on ground-attack aircraft.
 One of the most powerful examples is the 30mm GAU-8/A Avenger Gatling-type rotary cannon mounted on the Fairchild Republic A-10 Thunderbolt II.
-The Lockheed AC-130 gunship (a converted transport) can carry a 105 mm howitzer as well as a variety of autocannons ranging up to 40 mm.
+The Lockheed AC-130 gunship, based on a transport aircraft, can carry a 105 mm howitzer and a variety of autocannons ranging up to 40 mm.
 Both are used in the close air support role.